TeaOneAndOnly/NLP_ESCO_CompetenceExtractor/readme.md

 ```3.) npm run dev```

 The first time the server starts up two users and some other tables are created.
-The initialization can take up to **2 min** (just the first time in order to create the esco skills).
-Just be patient and do not interrupt the process.
+The initialization can take up to **5 min** (just the first time in order to create the esco skills).
+Just be patient and do not interrupt the process or **do not** save any files while waiting till you get the message: ```> Ready on http://localhost:3000 ```.
 If you accidentially stop the process just restart the process by deleting the files in backend/db (except init) and run npm run dev again.

 The Admin can insert job postings while the User can view job postings based on filter criterias.